Back to Blog

 Step 2: Install a Caching Plugin

-For beginners: WP Super Cache (free, simple)
+For beginners: WP Super Cache (free, simple setup)

-For tech-savvy: W3 Total Cache (free, complex)
+For tech-savvy: W3 Total Cache (free, powerful but complex)

 What to enable: